shader-park/shader-park-docs/docs/references-js/geometries/shape.md

 ### Returns
-Function: An encapsuled version of shape_func which will not modify any drawing state outside of its own scope.
+Function: An encapsulated version of shape_func which will not modify any drawing state outside of its own scope.
-Note: Any arguements given to this function will be forwarded as arguments to shape_func.
+Note: Any arguments given to this function will be forwarded as arguments to shape_func.